Using our Standalone solution?

 - Manual keyed entry (MKE): When you send a request to the payment terminal, the cash register prompts the shopper to manually enter the gift card details on the terminal.
 The terminal combines the request and the entered details to process the transaction, and sends the transaction result to the cash register.

-- The presence of the card holder is still required for MKE.
-Use MOTO payments if you need to support transactions where the card holder is not present.
+The presence of the card holder is still required for MKE.
+Use a Mail and Telephone Order (MOTO) payment if you need to support transactions where the card holder is not present.

 - Check the balance

-With a point-of-sale integration, you already know the structure of the Terminal API and thus may prefer to do all POS gift card transactions using that API.
+With a point-of-sale integration, you already know the structure of the Terminal API and thus may prefer to do all point-of-sale gift card transactions using Terminal API.

-If you also have an online-payments integration, you may prefer to do these transactions for both POS and web using the Stored Value API.
-You'd still use the Terminal API, but only for payment related transactions.
+If you also have an online-payments integration, you may prefer to do these transactions for both point of sale and web using the Stored Value API.
+You'd still use the Terminal API, but only for payment-related transactions.

 Activate gift card

 Activate a gift card, so it can be used by a shopper.

 Make a point-of-sale gift card payment.